vakho-cflat/bloomex-task/README.md

 # bloomex-tasks
 ## iptables task
-iptables rules are located at `iptables_task` directory. make sure to restore `iptables_v4.conf` in iptables, place `01-iptables_logs.conf` in `/etc/rsyslog.d/` directory and restart rsyslog so logging can work as intended.
+iptables rules are located at `iptables_task` directory.
+Make sure to restore `iptables_v4.conf` in iptables, place `01-iptables_logs.conf` in `/etc/rsyslog.d/` directory and restart rsyslog so logging can work as intended.

 <br>